 Shopping in The French Quarter

-Take some time to stroll the streets of Chartres and Royal today.
-Here you will find amazing artists, timeless antiques, and quirky little boutiques.
+You will find amazing artists, timeless antiques, and quirky little boutiques here.

-The downstairs club is big, probably one of the largest on Frenchmen Street, but the upstairs has a balcony overlooking Frenchmen Street, and I am all about New Orleans balconies!
+The downstairs club is big, probably one of the largest in the area, but the upstairs has a balcony overlooking the street, and I am all about New Orleans balconies!

 Consider this dinner and live jazz package for your visit to Frenchmen Street.

-Today, treat yourself to the best jazz brunch in New Orleans at the famous Court of Two Sisters.
-There is nothing better than sitting in the most beautiful courtyard in New Orleans, listening to live Jazz music, and eating mouth-watering food!
+Nothing is better than sitting in the most beautiful courtyard in New Orleans, listening to live Jazz music, and eating mouth-watering food!

 Did I mention that the Jazz brunch is a buffet?
 You can eat enough to hold you over until dinner!

-Visiting the beautiful Garden District has to be on your itinerary for 3 days in New Orleans!
+Visiting the beautiful Garden District has to be on your New Orleans itinerary!

 The ride costs $1.25 each way.
-We prefer the buy the Jazzy Pass (day pass) for $3 so that we can hop on and off as much as we would like, be sure, and have cash.
+We prefer to buy the Jazzy Pass (day pass) for $3 to hop on and off as much as we would like, be sure, and have cash.

 There are several online self-guided tours of the Garden District, but I recommend a guided tour.
 You get more insight into the history and the local area.

-Whether you choose a self-guided or guided tour, you must be sure to check out the Sandra Bullock House in New Orleans!
+Whether you choose a self-guided or guided tour, you must check out the Sandra Bullock House in New Orleans!
 It is so beautiful!

 Click here for some great Garden District tours.